Paveljolak/rtd-try2/docs/magni6_models/full_assembly/assembly_magni6_mini.rst

 |

+46. **Connect Red Spade to Switch**

-46. Connect the remaining red spade connector to the upper pin of ON/OFF SWITCH.
+   Attach the remaining red spade connector to the upper pin of the ON/OFF switch.

 .. raw:: html